charlicruz/fuzzy_patterns/README.md

 # fuzzy_patterns
-The original code was developed by Josias
+The original code was developed by Stigke Svensson and Josias Alexandre The original paper "Implementing a Fuzzy Classifier and Improving its Accuracy using Genetic Algorithms"